 Without proper assistance, an unmediated intervention can cause more harm than good to both the family and the addict.

 The nature of addiction often brings about strong feelings and emotions surrounding both the addicted individual and the family.

-The role of a professionally trained Interventionist is extremely important to ensure the meeting conveys compassion, lovingkindness and dignity.
+The role of a professionally trained Interventionist is extremely important to ensure the meeting conveys compassion, loving-kindness, and dignity.

 The Interventionist can monitor the situation, arbitrate when necessary, and advise the whole family while also offering encouragement to everyone.

-A professional Interventionist is vital in HELPING THE FAMILY determinE who should be involved in aN intervention.
-Anyone who is not in full support of A COMPASSIONATE intervention should NOT be present.
+Professional Interventionist is vital in helping the family determine who should be involved in an intervention.
+Anyone who is not in full support of a compassionate intervention should NOT be present.

 Regardless if the addicted person gets help, the family has come together and witnessed the truth: 1) the family has experienced pain, loss, and despair.
 2) in the midst of their challenges, the family has remained resilient, courageous, and strong.
 3) The addiction is no longer a secret and the intervention can allow the family to engage in their own journey of recovery.